When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Test It Out

-If you don’t have a water thermometer, you should test the water temperature with your forearm or elbow, as they are very sensitive to heat.
+If you don’t have a water thermometer, test the water temperature with your elbow rather than your toes.
+Your elbow is more sensitive to heat and will give you a better reading.

 3. Third Trimester